Search

 There are benefits and drawbacks to both kinds of plans, but defined contribution plans have grown in popularity with employers over the defined benefit plan or pension model.
 Ultimately, participation is dependent on what your employer offers.

-Making the most of a defined contribution plan
+How to make the most of a defined contribution plan

 Consider these four strategies to optimize your retirement savings:

-1. Aim for the employer match
+1. Aim for the employer contribution match

 At many companies, the employer offers a contribution match of some kind in part to encourage employees to save for retirement.
 This match is an amount they will contribute based on employees' level of saving.
 For instance, they might offer to contribute 1% of your salary to your retirement account for every 1% you contribute, up to 3%.
 To access this money fully, you'd have to contribute 3% of your salary into retirement—however, you are effectively compensated at 103% of your salary, which can be a nice opportunity to receive free money while saving for your future.